-SIP Entity 1: Select the SIP Entity for Session Manager Protocol: Select the transport protocol used for this link from the far-end.
-Default listen port is 5060
+SIP Entity 1: Select the SIP Entity for Session Manager Protocol: Select the transport protocol used for this link the far-end.
+Default listen port is 5060 defined in Section 6.5

-• Port: Port number on which Session Manager will receive SIP requests
+• Port: Port number on which Session Manager will receive SIP requests from

 • SIP Entity 2: Select the name of the other system.
-Select the CS1000E or Avaya
+Select the CS1000E or Avaya SBCE